2019 • 07 • 23

 Palawan is gaining popularity as one of the best islands, not just in the Philippines but in the world.
 The province’s stunning white sand beaches, azure waters, beautiful limestone formations, lakes, lagoons, and colorful underwater ecosystems have made it a famous destination.
-The gateway for this piece of paradise is Puerto Princesa City.
+The gateway to this piece of paradise is Puerto Princesa City.
 The city is undergoing great change because of the tourism boom that has steadily climbed over the years.

 Puerto Princesa is a top-notch tourist destination because of the activities you can do as a day trip from the city.
 The most famous attraction you can visit as an excursion is the UNESCO-listed Underground River.
 You will see various rock formations that come in different shapes and sizes.
 Use your imagination to see these the guide accompanying you will describe each formation you will see.

 Honda Bay is another trip you can do from the city.
 You will visit the islands of Cowrie and Luli, and a snorkeling spot just to name some.
-Other attractions include Baker’s Hill, Mitra’s Farm and the Crocodile Park among others.
+Other attractions include Baker’s Hill, Mitra’s Farm, and the Crocodile Park among others.

 It is possible to do Coron, El Nido, and Puerto Princesa in one trip because of the ferries traveling to and from either point.
 You can start your trip from Coron take the boat to El Nido and then the bus or van to Puerto Princesa.
 This lets you cover the top attractions of Palawan in one go.